MalgorzataSzopa/JSpractice/README.md

 ### Exercise 3: MealMaker - objects
 Use JavaScript to randomly create a three-course meal based on what is available on a menu.
 We’ll keep running it until we’re satisfied with the generated meal!
+### Exercise 4: Mini Linter - iterators
+Use what you know about iterating over arrays to improve the quality of a paragraph and gather some information about that paragraph.